Optimal Transport-Based Clustering of Attributed Graphs with an Application to Road Traffic Data: Methodology

 where $M_{AB} = ( d_A(v_i^{(1)}, v_l^{(2)}))_{i,l}$ denotes the $N \times k$ distance matrix between $A$ and $B$, corresponding to the set of attributes of the first and second graphs, respectively.
 Therefore, the FGW distance seeks the optimal coupling that minimizes a linear combination of the cost of transporting node features from one graph to another and the cost of aligning pairs of nodes according to their respective graph structures.

-\paragraph{Semi-relaxed (Fused) Gromov--Wasserstein Discrepancy} \textcite{vincent2021semi} consider that the core optimal transport (OT) assumption of mass conservation may be detrimental for some unsupervised tasks like graph dictionary learning or graph partitioning.
-In particular, for tasks like partitioning, the second graph typically corresponds to a smaller subgraph, where each node represents a cluster.
-Fixing $\boldsymbol{\mu}^{(2)}$ would therefore require prior knowledge of the relative importance of the classes, information that is often unknown and unconstrained in clustering scenarios.
+\paragraph{Semi-relaxed (Fused) Gromov--Wasserstein Discrepancy} \textcite{vincent2021semi} considers that the core optimal transport (OT) assumption of mass conservation may be detrimental for some unsupervised tasks like graph dictionary learning or graph partitioning.
 To address this, the authors propose relaxing the second marginal and introduce a semi-relaxed Gromov--Wasserstein (srGW) discrepancy:

-In a similar way, the Fused Gromov--Wasserstein distance could also be extended in a semi-relaxed setting.
+In a similar way, the Fused Gromov--Wasserstein distance was extended in a semi-relaxed setting:

 Because $\boldsymbol{\mu}^{(2)}$ is optimized within the simplex $\Sigma_k$, the resulting optimal marginal may exhibit sparsity.
 Consequently, the transport of mass can be concentrated on specific portions of the target structure.